saivishwak/algorithms/README.md

 This repository is contribution friendly :smiley:.
 If you'd like to add or improve an algorithm, your contribution is welcome!

-# Running an algorithm implementation

-To compile and run any of the algorithms here, you need at least JDK version 8.
-Gradle can make things more convenient for you, but it is not required.

 # Running

 This project supports multiple languages hence each language folder has README which has the instructions for running.